domonkoss/ceudsd/seminar/4-nosql/README.md

 RETURN o,r,c
 ```

-A variation of the previous one, but here is link type is specified:
+A variation of the previous one, but here the link type is specified:
 ```
 MATCH (o:Officer)
 WHERE o.countries CONTAINS 'Hungary'